karelhala/api-documentation-frontend/README.md

   found in API catalog.
 It includes the list of the APIs, what group they form part of and their metadata.
 - [Prerender](./packages/prerender) is a cli tool to pre-render all the API catalog to increase SEO and make it easier to be read by bots.
 - [Sitemap](./packages/sitemap) is a cli tool to create the sitemap.xml of API catalog.
+The sitemap package is also responsible for generating the [canonical format json file](./public/canonical.json) used by the Search Platform for indexing.
 - [transform](./packages/transform) is a cli tool to process the [discovery file](./packages/discovery/Discovery.yml) and create typescript code that can be loaded by API Catalog, the resulting code is stored in the [Common code](./packages/common) package.